 Silhouette wedding couple beneath trees overlooking a Lake District lake and distant hills

-Natural, relaxed, story-led wedding photography with calm guidance when needed — capturing genuine moments and timeless portraits set against the beauty of the Lake District.
+Natural, relaxed, story-led wedding photography across the Lake District and Cumbria, with calm guidance when needed, genuine moments, and timeless portraits in the landscapes you travelled here for.

 Unobtrusive documentary coverage • Calm direction • Effortless portraits